Complaint Process for Distance Education Students

 - Complaints relating to the quality of education or other State or accreditation requirements.

-Under the UWSA policies and procedures, an individual should utilize the institution's internal complaint or review policies and procedures prior to contacting the UWSA.
-If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review by the University of Wisconsin System Administration, please contact the University of Wisconsin System Administration - Office of Academic, Faculty and Global Programs (AFGP), email@example.com or call 608.262.5862.
-You may also find additional information at (http://www.wisconsin.edu/vpacad/PIR)
+Under the UWSA policies and procedures, an individual should utilize the institution's internal complaint or review policies and procedures through the Office of Student Affairs or Office of the Provost prior to contacting the UWSA.
+If a resolution is not reached at the institution level, or if you believe that the nature of the complaint or its impact on the system as a whole warrants an immediate review, you may file a formal complaint by completing and submitting the following form at https://www.wisconsin.edu/student-complaints/complaint-form/

 Contact Information for Outside State Complaints Relating to Distance Learning or Correspondence Education